-- 2 tablespoons creamy peanut butter, almond butter, or other nut butter of choice
+- 2 tablespoons creamy peanut butter almond butter, or other nut butter of choice

-- 1/2 cup desired mix-ins: chopped nuts, dried cranberries, chocolate chips, diced apricots, coconut (I used 1/4 cup cranberries and 1/4 cup mini chocolate chips)
+- 1/2 cup desired mix-ins: chopped nuts dried cranberries, chocolate chips, diced apricots, coconut (I used 1/4 cup cranberries and 1/4 cup mini chocolate chips)

 - In a large mixing bowl, stir together the oats, oat flour, baking powder, cinnamon, ginger, nutmeg, and salt.
 In a separate bowl, whisk together the pumpkin, milk, egg, maple syrup, and peanut butter until smooth.
 Add the wet ingredients all at once to the dry ingredients, then gently stir by hand, just until combined.
 Fold in any desired mix-ins.

 - Pour the batter into the prepared pan and smooth the top with a rubber spatula.
 Bake until golden and set on top, dry at the edges, and a knife inserted in the center comes out clean, about 20 to 25 minutes.

-*To make your own oat flour, grind regular rolled oats in a food processor for 1-2 minutes, until they are pulverized to a flour-like consistency.
+- *To make your own oat flour, grind regular rolled oats in a food processor for 1-2 minutes, until they are pulverized to a flour-like consistency.
 You’ll need just over 1/2 cup rolled oats to yield 1/2 cup oat flour, but be sure to measure before adding it to the recipe!

-Leftover pumpkin oatmeal bars can be stored in the refrigerator for 1 week, room temperature for 3 days, or individually wrapped and frozen in a ziptop bag for up to 3 months.
+- TO FREEZE: Pumpkin bars may be individually wrapped and frozen in a ziptop bag for up to 3 months.
 Let thaw in the refrigerator overnight (or on the counter for a few hours if you are in a hurry!).